 Approximately 33 percent of people in Western countries develop bunions.
 This, however, isn't due to the problem being hereditary, although certain families have the tendency to form them.
-If you're one of those people suffering from bunions, Dr. Peter Ocampo of Southern Maine Foot & Ankle in Scarborough, Windham, and Brunswick, ME, can offer you some advice.
+If you're one of those people suffering from bunions, Dr. Peter Ocampo of Southern Maine Foot & Ankle in Scarborough and Windham, ME, can offer you some advice.

 If you start to notice the joint of your big toe becoming larger, then you may be forming a bunion.
 The protrusion of the bunions can be very painful and other issues such as flat feet, foot injuries and neuromuscular problems may contribute to their formation.